NikhilNarayana/FRC-YouTube-Uploader/README.md

 The description used in the program is fairly lengthy, but adds a lot of info that can be nice to have.
 The usual description is found in `youtubeup.py`.
 If you would rather not use that description feel free to input your own or ask me to create a specific description just for you.

 ##### Match Number
 Fairly self-explanatory, just remember to reset the value when you go into each stage of eliminations.
 This value will increment each time you press "Submit".
+Get the value from the FMS display during tiebreakers.

 ##### Ceremonies
 All the non-default options in this dropdown will tell the program to ignore various parameters like `Match Number`.
-Uploading Alliance Selection will then update all the necessary form fields for entering elimination matches
+Uploading Alliance Selection will then update all the necessary form fields for entering elimination matches.
+For Opening Ceremonies you need to have `Day X` or put the current day of the week (eg. `Friday`) in the file name.
+For Closing Ceremonies you need to just have `Closing` or `Award` in the file name.
+For Alliance Selection you need to have the words `Alliance` and `Selection` in the file name.
+All terms are matched in a substring so `Award` will match with `Awards` and same for others.

 ##### Last Match Number
+###### Possibly broken
+A few tests have shown that this isn't working consistently.
+You may see it work for a certain number of matches and then randomly fail.
+I will be looking into the problem soon.
 If you want to batch upload a number of files you can do so with this.
 Every match between `Match Number` and this number, inclusive, will be uploaded and added to TBA.
 It will then replace this textbox with the original string and update Match Number to the last match uploaded + 1.

 If you are still in need of assistance, feel free to contact me.